ohthehugemanatee/personalize/linux/2020xps2in1/touchscreen.md

 * libinput debug-gui shows me that everything works and is properly detected on my touchscreen.
 I just need an interpreter.
   * Easystroke only seems to register one finger at a time.
 That's no good.
   *

+## Editor options

+### Okular

+* Button navigation for prev/next page is OK
+* No touchscreen navigation (only pinch/zoom)
+* No stylus support - acts like mouse
+* No freehand drawing

+## Xournalpp

+* pinch/zoom is unusably buggy
+* scroll only works with flicks, not stroke
+* no prev/next page by swipe, only by button

+## Xournal

+* Good pen support, option for "touchscreen as hand tool"
+* No pinch/zoom
+* No prev/next page by swipe, only by button